K-alendar/K-alendar/api/README.md

 ## How to run

-Install nodemon and run `nodemon` in the project directory.
+Install nodemon (`npm install nodemon -g`) and run `yarn start` in the project directory.
 Nodemon enables hot reloading and recompiles whenever you make a change.
 It watches certain file extensions.
 If you want to add an extension, check `nodemonConfig` in package.json.

 ## Database and ORM